a2ray/transD_AEM/README.md

 Run the example scripts in the numbered sequence they are named in

 **References**
-Based on the following work, but not very actively maintained:
+Based on the following work:

 Blatter, D., Key, K., Ray, A., Foley, N., Tulaczyk, S., & Auken, E. (2018).
 Trans-dimensional Bayesian inversion of airborne transient EM data from